Eastern Washington Fieldhouse: The fire

 At 11:10 am, the Cheney fire department got the call that the Fieldhouse was on fire.
 Twice before, small fires had been accidentally started by the demolition team.
 But this fire was different.
 The fire was started when a spark from a welder's torch found fuel in a pile of the building's dismantled material.
 With more than half the roof already removed, a "wind tunnel" effect was created as the fire pulled in the oxygen it needed to quickly grow.
 By 11:12 am, the fire chief was on the scene and sounded a mutual aid alarm.
 More than 30 firefighters from around the district responded.
 Within 10 minutes, the entire Fieldhouse was engulfed in flames.
 The blaze was so hot that reportedly cars parked almost 100 feet away were "scorched."
 A Cheney fire truck was even damaged by the heat.
 The firefighters, realizing the building was a complete loss, focused on containment and protecting the surrounding buildings.
 The fire wasn't under control until 2:00 pm.
 But winds in the area required crews to remain on scene an additional 12 hours.

 In addition to the regular firefighters, there were many students involved.
-There were 2 fire hoses between the fieldhouse and the ROTC building.
-These were entirely manned by students.
+There were 2 fire hoses between the fieldhouse and the ROTC building that were used by the students.
 Their primary responsibility was protecting the ROTC building.
 At times they had to turn the hoses up into the eaves of the ROTC building's roof as fires had started there due to the heat.
 Other groups of students were using garden hoses to wet down those who were on the fire hoses.
 The heat between the buildings was quite high.
 Without the cooling from the garden hoses, the students on the fire hoses would not have been able to stay in there as they did not have firefighter's turnouts for protection.